-The Regent Street Sidings sub-precinct will be a mixed-use precinct anchored by Mortuary Station that interacts with and positively responds to the changing urban context of Chippendale.173
+The Regent Street Sidings sub-precinct will be a mixed-use precinct anchored by Mortuary Station that interacts with and positively responds to the changing urban context of Chippendale.
+174

 The Regent Street Sidings sub-precinct is located in proximity to Chippendale, bounded by Regent Street and Mortuary Station.
 The sub-precinct comprises Mortuary Station, an adjacent bus layover and service access pathway.
+Significant public domain spaces in this sub-precinct includes Mortuary Station Plaza and the entrance to the Goods Line, including the incorporation original railway tracks.